 Discovery requests can be in any or all of three forms:

-No party may request personal tax returns or personal bank records during discovery unless the judge grants permission.
+No party may request personal tax returns or personal bank records during discovery unless the judgment officer grants permission.

 Abuse of the discovery rules can lead to sanctions, including assessment of costs against the abusing party.